Identity Crisis (Definition + Examples)

 Maybe the adolescent chooses an identity without too much exploration.
 They enter the Identity Foreclosure stage.
 After integrating the identity into their life, they may discover that their identity isn’t so secure and that more exploration is necessary.

-Once the adolescent has explored their identity more, they may enter the Identity Moratorium stage.
-They aren’t committed or confident in their identity yet, but they have done some exploring and are open to other experiences.
+Once adolescents have explored their identity more, they may enter the Identity Moratorium stage.
+They are not committed to or confident in their identity yet, but they have done some exploring and are open to other experiences.

 By the end of the identity crisis, the adolescent should be in the Identity Achievement stage.
-They know who they are and they know what they want to do with their life.
-They are committed and confident due to high levels of exploration and experiences that they can reflect on.
+They know who they are and what they want to do with their life.
+They are committed and confident due to high exploration levels and experiences they can reflect on.
 According to Erikson, this stage completes the Identity vs. Role Confusion stage, and they are ready to move on to the next stage of development.